-Philip Sidney Marsden was born in April 1894 in Wigan.
+Philip Sidney Marsden was born on January 31, 1894 in Wigan.
 His father Joshua was clothier and Philip was the youngest of five children.
 Philip was educated at Mill Hill Boarding School in Hendon, London.
 He left Mill Hill in July 1911 and went on to study at the University of London.
+The family had meanwhile moved to Oakenrod, Rochdale.

 He was commissioned into the 1/9th Battalion Manchester Regiment on September 2, 1914 (as supernumary) along with several others.
 He joined the Battalion while they were at Chesham Fold camp, Bury and sailed with them to Egypt in September 1914 serving with them there throughout their training and preparation for action.
 He landed with the 1/9th in Gallipoli on May 9, 1915 as the Officer in Command of the Machine Gun Section.